- I can explain the major turning points of the war and contrast military campaigns in the European and Pacific theaters.

 Everyone should watch the video below – it will give you a great overview of the entire Atlantic / European theater.

 To add to your maps, you can use this great animated overview of the war in Europe.
-You can also consult World War II in Europe from the United States Holocaust Memorial Museum, World War II from PBS, and another awesome interactive map.
-Another overview map may be helpful as well.
+You can also consult World War II in Europe from the United States Holocaust Memorial Museum and another overview map may be helpful as well.

 Then, check out the individual links below.